 Take for example an employee who is responsible to enter data into spreadsheets and categorize the data based on custom filters.
 Now, suppose this employee spends 15 hours a month on this task at an hourly rate of $50.

-This means that you are spending $750 every month for a task that can be automated.
+This means that you are spending $750 every month on a task that can be automated.

 This is just one example, there are hundreds of such activities in an organization that can be automated.
 With workflow automation in place, you can save a huge amount of money and pump it back into your core business.The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency. - Bill Gates Click To Tweet